Leading from the Middle

 00:15:20

-So that's a way of understanding value, understanding, uh, um, at creating a sense of clarity amongst the group.
-When we're talking about, um, flow and focus and understanding how are we going to align our efforts, align our perspectives towards the thing that we need to address immediately, or the thing that's going to bring us to a state of flow together.
-And so value stream mapping is an excellent way of looking at how are things going right now?
-What's involved, who's doing what, and how is it going so that we can take all of our capabilities, all of our efforts and focus them on a constraint that's extremely valuable.
-That's actually holding us back.
+So that's a way of understanding value, understanding, uh, creating a sense of clarity amongst the group when we're talking about, um, flow and focus and understanding how are we going to align our efforts, align our perspectives towards the thing that we need to address immediately, or the thing that's going to bring us to a state of flow together.
+And so, value stream mapping is an excellent way of looking at how are things going right now?
+What's involved, who's doing what, and how is it going so that we can take all of our capabilities, all of our efforts, and focus them on a constraint that's extremely valuable, that's actually holding us back.
 And so we can lay out a very simple structure in a collaborative session that helps us understand what are all the activities involved here?
 How long does everything take?
-Where is the waste and delay you could look at where quality is impacted, where we're not generating the value that we expect.
+Where is the waste and delay?

-And all of that measurement is going to allow us to focus on a single constraint and bring everybody from separate interpretations of where we should focus to a single point of convergence and understanding about let's, let's focus here.
-There's good evidence that this is gonna pay off, and then we can move on to something else.
-Instead of everybody having a separate opinion on what we should be focused on.
-And we can be looking at flow and clarity and value at any level of the organization, a powerful way of looking at how all these dots connect is.
-A Wordly map is a value chain map is understanding all the components that are around us and as individuals, all the folks that we depend on and who depend on us, but also what's gonna be affected when we start making changes.
-When we start influencing the system, um, when we start evolving practices and architectures, um, who do we need to build relationships with, or who do we need the strongest relationships with, who could potentially be disrupted by our efforts?
-And so this is another opportunity to have, uh, a visual collaborative session to get all that information in one place and have it easily understood by all the people involved.
-Um, so that nobody feels like they're left out.
+You could look at where quality is impacted, where we're not generating the value that we expect.
+And all of that measurement is going to allow us to focus on a single constraint and bring everybody from separate interpretations of where we should focus to a single point of convergence and understanding about, let's, let's focus here.
+There's good evidence that this is gonna pay off.
+And then, then we can move on to something else instead of everybody having a separate opinion on what we should be focused on.
+And we can be looking at flow and clarity and value at any level of the organization.
+A powerful way of looking at how all these dots connect is a wardly map, is a value chain map, is understanding all the components that are around us and as individuals, all the folks that we depend on and who depend on us, but also what's gonna be affected when we start making changes, when we start influencing the system, um, when we start evolving practices and architectures.
+Um, who do we need to build relationships with, or who do we need the strongest relationships with, who could potentially be disrupted by our efforts?
+And so this is another opportunity to have, uh, a visual collaborative session to get all that information into one place and have it easily understood by all the people involved, um, so that nobody feels like they're left out.
 Um, everybody feels clear on how they fit into the big picture and the part that they can play to bring the, the best aspects of their capabilities to the larger organization.

 00:19:13